charansorted/Techtest/vivify_e2e/README.md

 Alter a booking
 Cancel/discard a booking
-Validate different booking statuses - Reserved, Confirmed, Payment Declined/Failed , Payment refund Create and cofirm a booking for a particular time and verify that the timeslot isn't available for another booking for a given venue
+Validate different booking statuses - Reserved, Confirmed, Payment Declined/Failed , Payment refund Create and confirm a booking for a particular time and verify that the timeslot isn't available for another booking for a given venue
 Cancel a confirmed booking and verify that the timeslot is showing up as available Alter time zones(Summer/Winter time) and investigate time slot behaviour